Fuzzy inference system for decision making

 Conclusion

-In this example the functions of FuzzyLogic library were considered.
-They were used to build a fuzzy inference system that allows modelling and processing of uncertain and imprecise data using fuzzy logic.
-In the context of decision-making and computing, the fuzzy inference system formalises human reasoning and expert knowledge, allowing more flexible and adaptive decision-making under uncertainty than traditional methods.
+In this example, the functions of the FuzzyLogic library were examined.
+They were used to build a fuzzy inference system that allows you to model and process uncertain and inaccurate data using fuzzy logic.
+In the context of decision-making and computing, the fuzzy inference system formalizes human reasoning and expert knowledge, allowing for more flexible and adaptive decisions in the face of uncertainty compared to traditional methods.